outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - a set of subset functions, indicating emergent phase shifts at different threshold values of the independent variable
             - a set of conditional functions connected by a network organized by input conditions
       - applying these solution-connection rules to find adjacent optimal solutions to sub-optimal solutions is a way to work around the problem of 'trial & error (trying every combination)' to filter the solution space
-      - workflow fit: this is similar to the 'apply changes to solutions to find other solutions, based on differences in intent/structure associated with those changes'
+      - workflow fit: this is similar to the 'apply changes to solutions to find other solutions, based on differences in intent/structure associated with those changes' but applies the pattern interface to these solution structure connections to inject the useful interface component 'probability' into the success of solutions, given the applied solution success cause 'patterns indicate a consistent connection that may be useful as a prediction rule to reduce uncertainty' (so applying connection patterns as a guide of queries is a way to increase the probability of finding certainties like true variable connections)

     - find or generate structures of difference between multiple solutions & derive solution success cause of each, and apply those differences when one solution doesnt work, based on changes in solution success cause (conditionally generate different solutions based on changing inputs)
       - example: different solutions to the 'find a prediction function' problem involve differences like: